amida-tech/blue-button-record/README.md

 ### getMatches(secName, ptKey, fields, callback)

-Gets a list of all section partial entries..
+Gets a list of all section entries in Partial Health Record.

 __Arguments__
 * `secName` - Section name.
 * `ptKey` - Identification string for the patient.
 * `fields1 - Fields of entries to be retrieved.
-* `callback(err, partialeEntries)` - A callback which is called when entries are match information is retrieved, or an error occurs.
-Each element in `partialeEntries` array contains `fields` for `partial_entry` and `match_entry' and match information.
+* `callback(err, partialEntries)` - A callback which is called when entries and match information areretrieved, or an error occurs.
+Each element in `partialEntries` array contains `fields` for `partial_entry` and `match_entry' and match information.

 __Examples__